N00bY24/N00bY24/README.md

 - 👋 Hi, I’m N00bY24
 - 👀 I’m interested in many things.
-Programming, Gaming and other stuff.
+Programming, Gaming, GameDev, D&D, and other stuff.
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# & Godot.

 <!---
 (- 💞️ I’m looking to collaborate on ...)